tinnlab/NOSI-Google-Cloud-Training/README.md

 altered in case samples when compared to a control group.
 Pathway Analysis approaches make use of already existing pathway databases and given gene expression data to identify the pathways which are significantly impacted in a given condition.

-The course is structured such that the content will be arranged in five subm odules which allows us to:
+The course is structured such that the content will be arranged in five submodules which allows us to:
 1. Download and process data from public repositories,
 2. Perform differential analysis,
 3. Perform pathway analysis using different methods that seek to answer different research hypotheses,